 Did Mary have other children?

 Summary: Christians disagree on this question.
-Some Christians (Evangelicals) believe that yes, Mary had other children after Jesus was both.
+Some Christians (Evangelicals) believe that yes, Mary had other children after Jesus was born.
 Others (Catholics, Orthodox) believe that Mary had only one child (Jesus) and did not in fact have marital relations with Joseph.
+The early Protestants (Luther, Calvin) also believed that Mary never had other children after Jesus was born.
 This article discusses why Christians disagree on what seems to be a simple question.

 It seems like a simple and basic question: “Did Mary have other children?”
 It is almost the same question as “Did Jesus have uterine brothers and sisters?”